aerickt/steno-dictionaries/README.md

 #### Breaking up multisyllable words
 main.json relies a lot on dropping unstressed vowels in order to break up words.
 Words such as "memorize" benefit from a rule like this as the middle syllable is essentially dropped, leaving it unambiguous as to where to break it up: `PHEPL/RAOEUZ`.
 This dictionary prioritizes entries that do not drop unstressed vowels for writing out (though many briefer entries use this principle).

-When determining where a word break occurs, splitting the word by syllables will generally work.
-Consonants should not be shared across strokes, and every stroke apart from affixes and the first stroke should not start with a vowel.
+In order to split a word into multiple strokes, the following rules should be used:
+ - Consonants should not be doubled across strokes
+    - e.g., `PHE/PHOR/RAOEUZ` would not be correct as it doubles the R
+ - Strokes after the initial one should not begin with a vowel
+    - e.g., `PHEPL/OR/AOEUZ` is incorrect, the last two strokes begin with vowels

+There are, of course, exceptions to these rules which are covered later.
+I will refer to this style as the "normal" splitting method.

 "Normal" splitting method:
+ - `PHE/PHO/RAOEUZ` → memorize
  - `TPOE/TPHE/TEUBG` → phonetic
  - `PEUBG/KHUR` → picture
  - `KAL/KAOU/HRAEU/TOR` → calculator
  - `RE/KOG/TPHEUGS` → recognition
  - `ABG/TEUF` → active
- - `AD/HAOE/SEUF` → adesive
+ - `AD/HAOE/SEUF` → adhesive

 "Normal" splitting with first stroke starting with a vowel:
  - `EUPL/POR/TAPBT` → important